postfixadmin/postfixadmin/DOCUMENTS/DOVECOT-2.4.md

 in the official [mail-log plugin documentation](https://doc.dovecot.org/2.4.1/core/plugins/mail_log.html).

 These settings only record operations performed after they are enabled; they cannot reconstruct earlier deletions.
-Because `from` and `subject` may contain sensitive information, protect and retain the resulting logs according to the site's privacy and log-retention policy.
+Before enabling them, decide whether logging `from` and `subject` is necessary, and protect and retain the resulting logs according to the site's privacy and log-retention policy.

 ## Optional quota warning delivery